jfagoagas/awesome-interview-questions/README.md

 - What type of professional career does the company have?
 - What kind of structure do the teams inside your company have?
 How does the company deal with team dependencies?
 - How much time does the worker have to wait until his revision?
 How is the process for this revision?
+- How do you build teams?
+What kind of profiles and genders compose them?

 ### Company
 - Which phase (seed/growth/scale-up/exit) does the company in nowadays?

 ### Finance
 - How many finance rounds has the company received?
 What kind?
-- How much worth were those finance rounds?
+- How much money did you get in those finance rounds?
 - Who are the key investors/supporters of the company?